ExpliCa: Evaluating Explicit Causal Reasoning in Large Language Models: Results and Discussion

 Fig.~\ref{fig:corr} shows Spearman correlation computed among human ratings and models' acceptability ratings collected in zero-shot scenario.\footnote{Individual results in Tab.~\ref{table:spearman_models_humans}, App. \ref{ap:corr_dist}.} We observed that even though GPT4o, Gemma, and Qwen have a strong correlation with human ratings, this greatly varies according to the items' condition.
 In particular, the model scores for \textsc{temporal anti-iconic} and \textsc{unrelated} items have a much lower correlation with human ratings.

 \paragraph{Size Effect.} We analyzed how the model size affects performance on PCD.
 We selected the Qwen model family, available in a wide range of sizes, and used the acceptability rating and perplexity tasks as a testbed.\footnote{Few-shot and greedy search setup, i.e. the best for Qwen.} Fig.~\ref{fig:size} shows that Qwen's performance and APS improve with model size, except for a slight drop for the latter in the largest variant.
 Nonetheless, the improvement rates are quite different.
 Performances seem to linearly scale with size, whereas the APS growth curve is flatter and eventually plateaus.
-The initial APS is markedly higher (2x) than the respective accuracy; accuracy and APS are nearly equal at the 14B mark; the accuracy of the 32B keeps improving while the APS is stale.
-A similar trend also holds for each relation\footnote{Results for each are shown in App. \ref{ap:size_eff}.}, despite showing greater variability.
+The initial APS is markedly higher (2x) than the respective accuracy; accuracy and APS are near equal at the 14B mark; the accuracy of the 32B keeps improving while the APS is stale.
+A similar trend holds true also for each relation,\footnote{Results for each are shown in App. \ref{ap:size_eff}.} despite showing a higher variability.
 For example, the 0.5B variant is quite proficient with \textsc{anti-iconic} relations but almost incapable of modelling \textsc{iconic} ones.
-The model scale seems to correlate with smaller performance differences across relations.
+Model's scale seem to correlate with less differences in performances among relations.

 This might suggest that size mainly affects the model's performance on prompting tasks, rather than their competence about causal and temporal relations.
 These are likely to be already encoded -- though partially, as observed above -- in smaller models, although they lack the necessary scale to properly use such competence in generation.